MCHS-Coders/RezWheelsConnect/backend/flask_endpoint/README.txt

-README for Flask API
-Overview

 This Flask application provides an API for processing satellite signals to determine the position of a device using trilateration.
-The application accepts satellite positions and pseudoranges, performs calculations to find the device's location, and returns the results in JSON format. (for now)
+The application accepts satellite positions and pseudoranges, performs calculations to find the device's location, and returns the results in JSON format.

-Features
+Features:

     Accepts POST requests with satellite data and pseudoranges.
     Uses least squares optimization to calculate the device's position.
     Returns the calculated position in a structured JSON response.
     Handles errors and provides appropriate HTTP status codes.

-Dependencies
+Dependencies:

 To run this application, you need to have the following Python packages installed: